willl182/w--knowledge/03-cursos/306_IT-python-automation/01_hello-python.md

 Learning how to program is the first step in enabling automation, allowing you to delegate repetitive tasks to computers and increase productivity.

-> Question
+---
-> Which of the following tasks do you think are good candidates for automation?
+> Question: Which of the following tasks do you think are good candidates for automation?
 Check all that apply.

-> The tasks that are good candidates for automation are:
+The tasks that are good candidates for automation are:

->
-> - **Periodically scanning the disk usage of a group of fileservers**
+ - **Periodically scanning the disk usage of a group of fileservers**
-> - **Installing software on laptops given to new employees when they are hired**
+ - **Installing software on laptops given to new employees when they are hired**

->
-> These tasks are repetitive, do not require human creativity or judgment, and can be automated to save time and reduce errors.
+ These tasks are repetitive, do not require human creativity or judgment, and can be automated to save time and reduce errors.

->
-> The tasks that are not ideal for full automation are:
+ The tasks that are not ideal for full automation are:

->
-> - **Designing a configuration management system for deploying software patches** (requires human creativity and complex problem-solving)
+ - **Designing a configuration management system for deploying software patches** (requires human creativity and complex problem-solving)
-> - **Investigating reports that customers are having difficulty accessing your company's external website** (requires human analysis, troubleshooting, and problem-solving skills)
+ - **Investigating reports that customers are having difficulty accessing your company's external website** (requires human analysis, troubleshooting, and problem-solving skills)

+---

 ### Study Guide
 - **Programming Code**: A set of written instructions using a programming language, guiding a computer to perform tasks.
 It can also be called source code or scripts.